-*This post is written in collaboration with Royal Canin sharing how we have learned to keep our cats at a healthy weight as part of being a responsible pet owner.
+*This post is written in collaboration with Royal Canin sharing about the challenge of keeping your pet at a healthy weight as part of being a responsible pet owner.
 All words are our own and images are used with permission*

 If you read our blog you know we have two cats.
 They are part of the reason why this blog started (way back when the kids were little and we added a new kitten to our lives and brought in a whole level of crazy we hadn’t planned on) and they are part of our family.

 Both cats have had some health issues over the years.
 Layla is in what is considered remission from a long term virus and Jasper, as you may well know, likes to get into misadventures and trouble and spends a lot of time at the vet being patched back together after fights and scrapes he likes to land himself in (I strongly suspect he likes that they fuss over him and he charms them) but as a cat owner I like to think I am on top of their issues and because we have a good relationship with our vet, I work with them to make sure anything that comes up is dealt with quickly to keep both cats happy and as healthy as possible.
 They have regular check ups to help us keep on top of things.

 As both have got older, one of the things we have focused on has been making sure they eat well and are a healthy weight for their age and breed.
 That is actually quite tricky as they are very different cats with individual needs.
 A cat’s weight is not the only thing you need to think about, but it can be an indicator of their health.
 Working out cat body condition score can give you an idea of if your cat needs a bit of a health MOT and lifestyle changes just like we might do for our own health.

 Ribs not visible but are easily palpable